 'Finding Patterns' is about Nature, the adventure of discovery and how we can express what we know in new ways to reach more minds.
 The project began on April 1st 2011 in the Physics Department of Imperial College London.

 Here you will find conversations from the early months of the project and a journal where I gather my thoughts from time to time.
 There is a gallery of images and one of experimental films.
 Large scale projects have their own webpages: the Poems About Light exhibition; Sun Cinema, a pop up natural light cinema and Made Curious, a roadside billboard project.
 Artworks resulting from focused studies are also gathered under the projects section like this study of an experiment to measure the Shape of the Electron and Nature's Imagination that shares our understanding of nature at the smallest scales.
 There is a new section of recent short writings and a growing scrapbook of interesting things from art, science and life.

-I would like to thank the people at Imperial College Physics department and a few others around the globe who have shared their ways of seeing the world and been so encouraging.
+I would like to thank the people at Imperial College Physics department and others around the globe who have shared their ways of seeing the world and been so encouraging.
 In particular, thank you to Terry Rudolph for helping get our project started and his ongoing support.

 For further information or to join the project mailing list please email me.

 NEW EXHIBITION: The show of paintings, 'Poems about Light' launched at the Blyth Gallery, Imperial College London on the 28th May until 12th June 2014.
 The exhibition catalogue is at www.poemsaboutlight.com.